 Ronald Shepperson '78 Shep died July 24, 2019, of colon cancer.

-The youngest of five children, Shep became an anesthesiologist, moved to fun and to laugh, sing, dance, and play music.
+The youngest of five children, Shep became an anesthesiologist, moved to

 Southern California, and had the pleasure of teaching residents and medical students the merits of patient care and anesthesiology.